 - support to a family ends

-The referrer will be contacted at the commencement of support and at the end of support to a family.
+The agency will be phoned at the commencement of support and at the end of support to a family.

-Referrers are given the opportunity to comment on the service offered by Home-Start East Sussex at the end of support to families via a referrers’ questionnaire.
+Agencies are given the opportunity to comment on the service offered by Home-Start East Sussex at the end of support to families via a questionnaire.

 How are volunteers matched with families?

 The coordinator pays careful attention to matching volunteers’ skills and experience to the needs of families.
 Many factors are taken into consideration, including: